gerkone/segnn-jax/README.md

 ```

 ### Experiments

-The validation experiments are adapted from the original implementation, so additionally `torch` and `torch_geometric` are needed.
+The validation experiments are adapted from the original implementation, so additionally `torch` and `torch_geometric` are needed (cpu versions are enough).
 ```
-pip3 install torch==1.12.1  --extra-index-url https://download.pytorch.org/whl/cu116
+pip3 install torch==1.12.1 --extra-index-url https://download.pytorch.org/whl/cpu
 python -m pip install -r experiments/requirements.txt
 ```